c-mckenna/gazetteer/README.md

 Most of the installation process is conditional so it should be possible to blow parts away and redo it and there is a reasonable chance that it will fill in the gaps.
 If not then that is left as an exercise for the user.

-The default is to install from a PostGIS database and to isolate the credentials from this project it is expected that you set up environment variables in your .bash_profile file
+The default is to install from a PostGIS database and to isolate the credentials from this project it is expected that NLIG have pre-configured the EC2 instance with [secrets manager](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html) as we use the variables to retrieve the Postgres credentials and other details.

 ```bash
 PLACENAMES_DB_USER=some_postgis_user
 PLACENAMES_DB_HOST=some_host.somewhere.com